Animadversio/Animadversio.github.io/_tech_note/NN_Training_Practicality.md

 Tensorboard support figures, so making pretty visualization of inner structure of the network and record them throughout training is very useful.

+Note if you want to visualize every single image you generated, you want the `--samples_per_plugin` flag to be set as 1 or sth.

 ## Learning Rate Scheduling

 Learning rate schedule is important for training!
+Several ways to do it.